10 Ways to Void Your Travel Insurance

-Below we’ve rounded up a list of activities that will typically void a standard travel insurance policy, as well as some other items that could nullify your coverage.
+We’ve rounded up a list of activities that will typically render a standard travel insurance policy void, as well as some other items that could nullify your coverage.

 2. Scuba diving

-Unless you’re certified by an internationally recognized program, any injury or sickness you endure as a result of scuba diving is unlikely to be covered in your insurance policy.
-As with extreme sports, make sure you read the fine print to ensure you’re covered if you plan on checking out life under the sea.
-Let your insurance provider know beforehand so it can be woven into your coverage.
+Unless you’re certified by an internationally recognized program, any injury or sickness you endure from scuba diving is unlikely to be covered in your insurance policy.
+Make sure you read the fine print to ensure you’re covered if you plan on checking out life under the sea.
+Let your insurance provider know beforehand so it can be included in your coverage.

 3. Drinking

-Nothing says vacation like a couple of Mai Tais on the beach, but it’s important to note that many travel insurance policies have exclusions stating you are not covered for medical expenses if you obtain an injury while under the influence of alcohol or drugs.
-You definitely want to compare policies if you plan on consuming alcohol.
+Nothing says vacation like a couple of Mai Tais on the beach, but it’s important to note that many travel insurance policies have exclusions stating you are not covered for medical expenses if you are injured while under the influence of alcohol or drugs.
+You should definitely compare policies if you plan on consuming alcohol.

 4. Ignoring travel warnings

 Pay attention to travel advisories issued by the Canadian government.
-If you plan to visit a country where the Canadian government has recommended you avoid all travel or all non-essential travel, then your insurance provider may decide not to provide coverage.
+Travel advisories are issued in the event of war, civil unrest, high rates of crime and violence, natural disasters, or health risks in certain destination countries.
+If you plan to visit a country where the Canadian government has recommended you avoid all travel or all non-essential travel, then your insurance provider may nullify coverage.

 5. Not getting vaccinated beforehand

-If you opt against getting vaccinated and it's an entry requirement for the country you're visiting, you won't be able to rely on your trip cancellation insurance for the costs incurred when you're turned away at the border.
+If you opt against getting vaccinated for COVID-19 or any other illness, but it’s an entry requirement for the country you're visiting, you won't be able to rely on your trip cancellation insurance for the costs incurred when you're turned away at the border.

 6. Engaging in criminal activity

-This one sounds obvious, but if you engage in criminal activity including drinking underage, buying drugs, or anything else then you will not be covered under your travel insurance policy.
+This one is obvious, but any criminal activity that you engage in, like drinking underage or buying drugs, will not be covered by your travel insurance policy.

 7. Starting a fight

 The same is true for fighting.
-Unless you’re able to claim self-defence, insurance providers will not likely pay out for expenses accrued as a result of an assault that you initiated.
+Unless you’re able to claim self-defence, insurance providers will likely not pay for expenses accrued as a result of an assault that you initiated.

 8. Taking part in a protest

-If you plan to take part in a protest while abroad, you run the risk of voiding your coverage if things get out of hand and you're injured.
+If you plan to join a protest while abroad, you run the risk of voiding your coverage if things get out of hand and you're injured.

 9. Hiding pre-existing conditions

-If you’re not forthcoming about any existing medical conditions you have, then your insurance will likely not cover any claims related to that condition.
+If you’re not forthcoming about any existing medical conditions – like high blood pressure or diabetes – that you may have, then your insurance will likely not cover any claims related to that condition.

 These days, it’s common for people to visit several destinations within one trip.
-If you’re visiting one place but stopping over for a few days in another, for example, make sure you let your insurer know your itinerary.
-If you have to submit a claim in a country that your provider didn't know you were visiting, you run the risk of a rejected claim.
+If you’re touring around different countries, make sure you let your insurance provider know your itinerary.
+Otherwise, if you submit a claim in a country that your provider didn't know you were visiting, that claim may be rejected.